Saar277/ShefaAccountsAPI/README.txt

 }

-get stock bars and orders and sma values and stopLosses and takeProfits for specific account: this query get: account name, symbol, timeFrame (every number), timeFrameUnit (Day, Hour, Min, Month, Week) and sma length
+get stock bars and orders and sma values and stopLosses and takeProfits for specific account: this query get: account name, symbol, timeFrame (every number), timeFrameUnit (Day, Hour, Min, Month, Week), start milliseconds and sma length
 route: /accounts/bars/:accountName/:symbol/:timeFrame/:TimeFrameUnit/:smaLength *** THIS IS THE OLD ONE.
 NEED TO DELETE IT AFTER THE FRONT WILL USE THE ROUTE BELOW ***
-route: /accounts/bars/withSma/:accountName/:symbol/:timeFrame/:TimeFrameUnit/:smaLength
+route: /accounts/bars/withSma/:accountName/:symbol/:timeFrame/:TimeFrameUnit/:startMilliseconds/:smaLength
 return:
 {
   orders: {